svlad-90/DLT-Message-Analyzer/README.md

 - "Search view".
 Analogue of the dlt-viewer's search with the extended capabilities
 - "Files view".
 Extension, which shows names of the opened files
 - Advanced highlighting of regex groups ( check [regex name scripting](./md/regex_name_scripting/regex_name_scripting.md) section )
+- Possibility to copy-paste highlighted content into your emails and bug-tracking systems
 - Continuous search.
 The analysis continues to happen while new messages being received from HU
 - Check of entered regular expressions with providing human-readable errors in case of wrong input
 - In-RAM cache.
 Makes search dramatically faster ( check [in-RAM cache](./md/in_ram_cache/in_ram_cache.md) section )